 Native Americans managed wild herbivore herds with controlled burns to create park-like pastures throughout the Central Coast.

-Today, ranches remain on the Central Coast.
-Many ranching families are able to trace their ancestral roots to Spanish colonial days, Mexican Ranchos and/or or early Californian settlers.
+Today, many ranching families are able to trace their ancestral roots to Spanish colonial days, Mexican Ranchos and/or early Californian settlers.
 These families are guardians of a special culture and keepers of an important part of California history.

 – 40% (195,000 ha) was converted to development between 1984 to 2008.